Following on my “The 15 Best Personal Finance Books to Read,” I thought I’d keep a reading list for personal development and self-help books too.

-Since personal development entails lifelong learning, progress and improvement, it presents wider choices of many excellent self-help books.
+Since personal development entails lifelong learning, progress, and improvement, it presents a wider variety of excellent self-help book choices.

-I’ll add them as I progress with my personal growth.
-Plus, my review on them.
+I’ll add them as I progress with my personal growth and give my review on them.

-By the way, if you want to write confidently, I also have my top 6 must-read books that’ll help you write well.
+By the way, if you want to write confidently, I also have my top six must-read books that’ll help you write well.

 Personal development and self-help books listed in this post are widely recommended among personal development enthusiasts who walk the talk.

-It’s obvious that these self-help books can do wonders for our mind and body, hence our life.
+It’s obvious that these self-help books can do wonders for our mind and body, thereby improving our lives.

-As I write a list of amazing books again, an impossible thought crosses my mine (again):
+As I write a list of amazing books again, an impossible thought crosses my mind (again):

 What if I could just read all these books without being interrupted by this thing called life?